 Mayor of Greater Manchester Andy Burnham today joined business and transport leaders in launching a campaign to ensure that the city-region’s economy can reopen safely from coronavirus lockdown.

-The Safely Reopening GM initiative is a coordinated campaign across Greater Manchester aligned with the reopening of non-essential retail on 15 June and a return to work for many more people.
+The Safely Reopening GM (opens new page) initiative is a coordinated campaign across Greater Manchester aligned with the reopening of non-essential retail on 15 June and a return to work for many more people.
 It is designed to ensure that employers and employees are aware of the information they need to work and travel safely during the continuing pandemic.

 Delivered by the Growth Company in partnership with Transport for Greater Manchester and Greater Manchester Combined Authority, Safely Reopening GM continues to reinforce the protection of public health as a key priority, with companies urged to allow home working if possible and travellers encouraged to avoid all but essential use of public transport and to walk or cycle instead where possible.

 Where home working is not possible, Safely Reopening GM will provide support and advice enabling employers to support staff in commuting and working safely.